elementary/camera/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/usr ..
     make

-To install, use `make install`, then execute with `snap-photobooth`
+To install, use `make install`, then execute with `pantheon-camera`

     sudo make install
-    snap-photobooth
+    pantheon-camera